Anello-Photonics/docs-A1/docs/getting_started_x3.rst

 b.)
 Monitor Data Output
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The ANELLO Python Tool can be used to `monitor data <https://docs-a1.readthedocs.io/en/latest/python_tool.html#monitor-output>`__
-from the ANELLO IMU in real-time by selecting *Monitor* in the main menu.
+from the ANELLO X3 in real-time by selecting *Monitor* in the main menu.

 **Congratulations!!!**
-You have completed the IMU setup!
+You have completed the X3 setup!
 Please contact support@anellophotonics.com with any questions.

 Note: This device complies with FCC Part 15 standards.
 Operation is subject to the following two conditions:
 (1) This device may not cause harmful interference, and